Skip to main content

 Home | Contact Us

 Value-Based Purchasing fact sheet.
-Learn more about how the Value-Based Purchasing Program applies to your hospital, with information for FY 2013, FY 2014, FY 2015, and FY 2016.
-(8-page PDF)
+(Updated Dec.
+2017) Learn more about how the Value-Based Purchasing Program applies to your hospital, with information projected to FY 2023.
+(10-page PDF)

 The Hospital Value-Based Purchasing Program marks the beginning of a historic change in how the Centers for Medicare & Medicaid Services (CMS) pays health care providers and facilities.
 For the first time, approximately 3,500 hospitals across the country will be paid for inpatient acute care services based on care quality.
 The Patient Protection and Affordable Care Act requires that the total amount of value-based incentive payments available for distribution be equal to the total base operating Diagnosis-Related Group (DRG) payments reduction, as estimated by the Secretary of the Department of Health and Human Services.

 The Law also requires that CMS redistribute that available amount across all participating hospitals based on their performance scores.
 In Fiscal Year (FY) 2013, approximately 1 percent of DRG payments to eligible hospitals will be withheld to provide the estimated $800 million that will be allocated to hospitals based on their overall performance.
 This is based on a set of quality measures that have been shown to improve clinical processes of care and patient experience.
 This report is the result of a simulation of the FY 2013 Program, using data from 2008 and 2010 as the Baseline and Performance Periods, respectively.
 This report will not result in any financial impact to your hospital.
 Instead, this report is intended to provide insight into how the Hospital VBP Program will use your performance data from Baseline and Performance Periods to calculate your Total Performance Score, which is the basis for the incentive adjustment that will be made in the FY 2013 Program, starting on October 1, 2012.